natalieagus/50002/docs/Software/j_assemblersandcompilers.md

 ```

 ### Labels
 Labels are symbols that represent memory addresses.
 It is defined using the `:`.
+For instance, `begin_loop` is a label.

 ```nasm
 . = 0x100